NVIDIA/spark-rapids-jni/CONTRIBUTING.md

 $ git submodule update --init --recursive --remote
 ```

+#### Building final spark-rapids artifact with pr1, pr2, and pr3 changes
+Regardless what option we have used to make cuDF changes, we proceed with building
-spark-rapids will consume spark-rapids-jni pr2 changes from the local Maven cache after
+spark-rapids-jni.
+The spark-rapids repo will consume spark-rapids-jni pr2 changes
-we run `mvn install` via `build/build-in-docker` in ~/repos/NVIDIA/spark-rapids-jni.
+from the local Maven cache after we run `mvn install` via `build/build-in-docker`
+in ~/repos/NVIDIA/spark-rapids-jni.

 Make sure to stage thirdparty/cudf with `git add` to satifsfy build's submodule check.
 ```bash
 $ git add thirdparty/cudf
 $ ./build/build-in-docker install ...